monosay/docs/docs/botframeworks.md

 ### What can I do with it?

-That help a developer build bot for all other platforms.
+It helps a developer to build a bot for all other platforms.
 It also offers a programming language that you can be stronger with.

-For example, You can take advantages when you build your bot via your powerful language.
+For example, you can have advantages over others when you build your bot with your powerful language.

 ### How can I integrate with it?